 “The commitments they’ve made today should be celebrated as a major win and act as a springboard for companies to tackle abuse against women as a top priority,” Dhrodia added.

 The statistics are stark: 38 percent of women globally have directly experienced abuse online, rising to 45 percent for Gen Zs and Millennials.
-For women of color, for Black women in particular, for women from the LGBTQ+ community and other marginalized groups – the abuse is often far worse.
+For women of color, Black women in particular, women from the LGBTQ+ community and other marginalized groups, the abuse is often far worse.

 According to the WWWF, the tech firms have pledged to “build better ways for women to curate their safety online” by offering more granular settings.

 The settings are like who can see, share, comment or reply to their posts, using more simple and accessible language throughout the user experience, providing easy navigation and access to safety tools, and reducing the burden on women by proactively reducing the amount of abuse they see.

 “Over the coming months, we’ll begin to develop and test a number of potential product changes to our platform that address these priorities and help make TikTok an ever safer place for women,” said Tara Wadhwa, director of policy for TikTok US.